ayyush08/HarmoniQ/README.md

 - A React framework for building server-side rendered applications
 - Provides a simple and efficient way to build web applications with server-side rendering and static site generation

+### FastAPI
+- For running the model on a dedicated python-based server

 ### Database
 - MongoDB (for storing user data and generated sounds)